George Hamilton, Comte d'Hamilton: First exile

 In spring 1651, Sir George Hamilton, Baronet, and his family followed Ormond into French exile.
-They first went to Caen where they were accommodated for some time by the Marchioness of Ormond.
-They then moved on to Paris near where Charles II and his mother Henrietta Maria lived in exile at the Chateau-Neuf de Saint-Germain-en-Laye.
-Young Hamilton, aged about 15, became a page to the King.
-His father was employed in various missions for Ormond and the King, whereas his mother found shelter in the convent of the Feuillantines in Paris, together with her sister Ellen, Lady Muskerry.
+They first went to Caen, where they were accommodated for some time by the Marchioness of Ormond.
+They then moved to Paris where Charles II and his mother Henrietta Maria lived in exile at the Louvre and the Chateau-Neuf de Saint-Germain-en-Laye.
+Young Hamilton, aged about 10, became a page to the King.
 France was at that time fighting the long Franco-Spanish War (1635–1659).
-In 1654 France gained Cromwell as an ally against Spain resulting in the Anglo-Spanish War (1654–1660), and in consequence the King had to leave France.
+In 1654 France gained Cromwell as an ally against Spain resulting in the Anglo-Spanish War (1654–1660), and in consequence Charles II had to leave France.
 He moved his court first to Cologne, then in March 1656 to Brussels where on 2 April 1656, Ormond and Rochester signed in Charles's name the Treaty of Brussels with Spain.
+On 22 April Charles moved to Bruges.

+In 1657 Hamilton was present during a polite chat under the walls of Mardyck between royalists and parliamentarians who were at war with each other.
+Hamilton accompanied James Livingston, 1st Earl of Newburgh, a royalist, who asked to speak to Sir John Reynolds, who held Mardyck for the parliament.
+Hamilton then fetched the Duke of York as Reynolds desired to make his acquaintance.

-On 22 April Charles was moved to Bruges.
-On 14 June 1658 Charles' brother James led the royalists in the Battle of the Dunes and was defeated by Turenne.
+On 14 June 1658 Charles' brother James, the Duke of York, led the royalists in the Battle of the Dunes and was defeated by Turenne.
 The King then moved to Antwerp.
 On 3 September 1658 Cromwell died.
 On 7 February 1658 the King was allowed back to Brussels.